-The rate at which fake loan apps and companies in Nigeria are operating daily and calling customers’ contacts is quite alarming.
+The list of loan sharks and fake loan apps that call your contacts in Nigeria operating daily is quite alarming.

-Lot of Nigerians keeping falling prey, getting embarrassed and scammed by various fake loan apps.
+Lot of people keeping falling prey, getting embarrassed and scammed by various fake loan apps in Nigeria.

 Earlier last month, I received a phone call notifying me to warn one of my friends, threatening that they would publish his name if he didn’t pay up the loan he borrowed from them.